gscrow/dressipi-com/partners.markdown

   and physical stores.
 Discover who they are
 has-demo-section: true
 sections:
+- title: The Value Dressipi Unlocks For Retailers
+  handle: youtube
 - title: Case Studies
   subtitle: The following case studies outline the impact Dressipi has had on some
     of its major clients.